6qzr/Database-Course-Documentation/README.md

 ### Important points

 - **Security**: User authentication, encryption, and access controls.
-- **Integrity**: Maintains the accuracy and consistency of data while adhering to regulations and restrictions.
+- **Integrity**: Maintains data accuracy and consistency while following rules and restrictions.
-- **Backup**: Aids in recovering from disasters and returning to prior data conditions.
+- **Backup**: Helps one to get over crises and go back to past data situations.
 - **Redundancy Control**: Prevents data from being repeated unnecessarily.
 - **Concurrency**: Enables several users to collaborate on the same data without any conflicts.
 - **Data Sharing**: Facilitates data access centrally for various users and programs.